Diagnosis: Non-arteritic ischemic optic neuropathy (NAION)

 - Anomalous optic discs: buried drusen, tilted disc, hypoplastic discs

 - Intraocular or peri-ocular inflammation: posterior scleritis, perineuritis, uveitis with associated optic disc edema ( e.g. sarcoidosis, toxoplasmosis, and VKH), neuro-retinitis

 - compressive optic neuropathy (ie optic nerve sheath meningioma, thyroid ophthalmopathy)

 - Infiltrative optic neuropathy and tumors (lymphoma, leukemia)

 Work up should include neuroimaging to rule out any compressive etiologies, along with visual field testing and OCT of the RNFL.
-CBC, ESR/CRP to rule out Giant Cell Arteritis and risk of evolution to the fellow eye.
+CBC, ESR/CRP should be checked to rule out Giant Cell Arteritis and risk of evolution to the fellow eye.
 Additionally, Hgb A1c should be assessed.
 If symptoms are suggestive of carotid occlusive disease or sleep apnea, carotid dopplers and sleep study respectively, may be indicated.

 Treatments are limited for this condition and there are no proven beneficial cures.
 The majority of patients keep vision they had at the onset of the event.
 The optic disc edema will resolve over time and the optic nerve will later demonstrate pallor in the affected areas.

 The Ischemic Optic Neuropathy Decompression Trial (IONDT) evaluated treatment with optic nerve decompression surgery vs. observation and found no benefit from ONDS in terms of visual improvement.

 1. Kelman SE.
 “The Ischemic Optic Neuropathy Decompression Trial.”
 Arch Ophthalmol.
 1993;111(12):1616-8.